Best of Greece

 An early departure by bus from Meteora takes us through spectacular mountain scenery, through the region of Thessalia and south around the foot of the imposing and mythical Mount Parnassos, to arrive at Delphi, a small town perched at the edge of a cliff with fantastic views of the valley below.
 This afternoon, there may also be the chance to make an optional excursion to the beach at Galaxidi, or hike in the Parnassos.
 Enjoy a visit to the Temple of Apollo, then spend the evening exploring the charming little town or relaxing in a small café enjoying the views of the nearby valley.
 Estimated Travel Time: 5-6 hours

 Nafplio is often described as one of the country’s prettiest towns.
 Lose yourself in the narrow pedestrian streets of the old town and explore the many sights, sounds and smells it has to offer.
 Don’t miss the climb up to the Acronafplia and Palamidi Fortresses, whose proud Venetian ramparts dominate Nafplio’s skyline.
 The views from the top of Acronafplia are phenomenal, looking back over the bay to Argos and out into the Saronic Gulf.
 There is a wealth of ancient sites within easy reach of Nafplio if you’re looking for some more culture to round of your experience.
 Opt for a guided tour of Epidavros, which is highly regarded as one of the most renowned of Greek ancient sites, housing a huge, well-preserved theatre famous for its incredible acoustics, as well as the remains of an important medical sanctuary.
 Also close by, opt to visit the famous Mycenae with its spectacular treasury and ruins, and for another lesser-known Mycenean site, there is Tiryns, just in the suburbs of Nafplio itself.
-Estimated travel time Delphi - Nafplio: 5 hrs On the early evening of Day 8 travel 3 hours by bus to Athens.
-Then board an overnight ferry to Crete, the journey is approximately 8hrs in 4-berth mixed sex cabins.
+In the early evening of Day 7 travel 3 hours by bus to Athens before boarding an overnight ferry to Crete.
+The journey is approximately 8hrs in 4-berth mixed sex cabins.
+Estimated travel time Delphi - Nafplio: 5 hrs Estimated travel time Nafplio to Crete: 3 hr bus, 8 hr ferry

 The seaside village of Loutro is situated at the end of Cape Mouri, where the ancient city of Finix once stood.
 The village was named after the baths (Loutra) found in the area, from which water was directed to nearby Anopoli.
 Loutro also served as the port of ancient Anopoli.
 Later it became the winter time port of the town of Sfakia, due to the fact that the enclosed bay and the small island in its entrance create a natural harbor where ships can be safe even in very bad weather conditions.
 Loutro is completely inaccessible by major roads, with sea and mountain paths being the only transportation routes.
 These mountains rearing straight up from the sea, deep wooded gorges, ravines and valleys have been the site of many heroic deeds, ancient civilizations, and constant intrigue for thousands of years.
 Today the village of Loutro is a magnet for tourists, especially for other Cretans who escape the crowded and noisy northern regions of Crete, for peace, fun, and relaxation.
 Loutro is their secret holiday hideaway not yet discovered by the average tourist.
 The majestic scenery, crystal clear Mediterranean water, friendly people and peaceful atmosphere all make Loutro an ideal place to relax after all the distance we have covered.
 Enjoy a cooking class and lunch with a local family who will share with you the secrets of home cooked Cretan cuisine.
 Estimated travel time: 30 minutes by ferry

 The capital of Crete, Iraklio is the fourth largest city in Greece.
-The bustling port town used to be the slave-trade capital of the Mediterranean when the Arabs were in control of the region.
-Opt to explore Knossos, an archaeological site of an ancient city, site of a Minoan palace and residence of King Minos.
+For over 4000 years it's been the busiest port city in the Mediterranean and was one of the worlds' first trading posts.
+Enjoy an included visit to Knossos, an archaeological site of an ancient city, site of a Minoan palace and residence of King Minos.
 Estimated travel time: 1 hour by ferry, followed by 3.5 hours by bus

 Ferry to Santorini.
 Enjoy two nights on the island, opt to enjoy a Santorini sunset tour or take a half-day volcano boat tour.
 Known as "Thira" in Greek, Santorini is the southernmost island of the Cyclades, and is regarded by some as the most beautiful of the Greek Islands.
 Formed by a violent volcanic eruption, the ring-shaped island has a stunning caldera lined with high cliffs—easy to appreciate when arriving by boat.
 The shape of the crater ring has constantly changed over the last 3000 years with several parts of the crater wall collapsing into the sea.
 Remarkably, the island has always been resettled due to the rich volcanic soil's fertile properties.
 The wines, tomatoes and cucumbers from this island are super tasty due to the soil composition and low rainfall.
 Visitors can make their way from sea level to the crater rim either by bus, gondola or even a donkey ride.
 Fira, the main town, sits perched on the edge of the caldera with breathtaking views of multi-coloured cliffs, sugar-cube architecture and great shopping!
 Estimated travel time: 2 hours